During Your Stay

 What about laundry?

-Washers, dryers, and detergents are provided free of charge.
-Caring House guests use the laundry room to do their personal laundry and to wash their sheets and towels during their stay.
+Washers, dryers, and detergent are provided free of charge at Caring House.
+Guests can use the laundry room to do their personal laundry and to wash their sheets and towels during their stay.
 Irons are also available for use.